pyr0ball/pyr0piezo/docs/tutorials/firmware-update/beta-unit-firmware-update.md

 You can obtain the latest firmware release for this project [HERE](https://github.com/pyr0ball/pyr0piezo/releases/latest) as a zip file with the source, as well as a pre-compiled hex file for use with certain programmers.

+---

 ## Firmware Upload Procedure

 The firmware for this project can be updated using one of three methods: VS Code, Arduino IDE, or avrdude.

 Please be sure you've already [wired up your sensor's UART port](../../schematics/other/uart-programmer-wiring.md) or used the programmig jig described earlier in this page.

+If you built your own board and are starting out with a completely factory-fresh MCU, you'll need to install a bootloader.
+Have a look at [Uploading over ICSP] for instructions on how to do that.

 ---